The world's 30 most important inventions ever

 Ezume Images/Shutterstock

-The light bulb – USA, 1879
+The light bulb: USA, 1879

 Where would we be without the light bulb?
 Several inventors, including English scientist Warren de la Rue, created rudimentary versions earlier in the century, but the first practical incandescent light bulb for the mass market was patented by Thomas Edison in 1879.

-The car – Germany, 1886
+The car: Germany, 1886

 It's hard to imagine what our lives would be like if the automobile hadn't been invented.
-German engineer Karl Benz is widely credited with inventing the first true car, the Benz Patent-Motorwagen, in 1886.
+German engineer Karl Benz is widely credited with inventing the first actual car, the Benz Patent-Motorwagen, in 1886.

-The radio – Italy, 1895
+The radio: Italy, 1895

-The airplane – USA, 1903
+The aeroplane: USA, 1903

-Modern air conditioning – USA, 1902
+Modern air conditioning: USA, 1902

 The first workable electric air con unit was invented by American engineer Willis Carrier in 1902.
 Artificial cooling enables people to live comfortably in hot places, and cities such as Phoenix and Dubai would be virtually uninhabitable in summer without this technology.

-Penicillin – England, 1928
+Penicillin: England, 1928

 In September 1928, Scottish physician Alexander Fleming first isolated penicillin in his basement lab at St Mary's Hospital in London.
-Quite possibly the single most important medical advance of the 20th century, antibiotic penicillin has transformed medicine and significantly increased human longevity.
+Quite possibly the single most important medical advance of the 20th century, the antibiotic penicillin has transformed medicine and significantly increased human longevity.

-The transistor – USA, 1947
+The transistor: USA, 1947

 Believe it or not, many experts regard the transistor as one of the most important inventions of the 20th century.
 An essential component of most modern electronics, the first working transistor was created at AT&T's Bell Labs in 1947 by engineers John Bardeen and Walter Brattain.

-The contraceptive pill – USA, 1950s
+The contraceptive pill: USA, 1950s

-The cell phone – USA, 1973
+The cell phone: USA, 1973

-The World Wide Web – Switzerland, 1989
+The World Wide Web: Switzerland, 1989

-While the internet was developed in the US during the late 60s, British computer scientist Tim Berners-Lee invented the first system for distributing information on the global network in 1989 at CERN in Switzerland, and named his creation the World Wide Web.
-The rest, is of course, history.
+While the Internet was developed in the US during the late 60s, British computer scientist Tim Berners-Lee invented the first system for distributing information on the global network in 1989 at CERN in Switzerland and named his creation the World Wide Web.
+The rest, of course, is history.